 While at Kleiner Perkins, Doerr has played a significant role in many of the firm's most successful investments.
 Some of the investments Doerr helped select and provide early funding to include:

 While he stepped down from his leadership role at Kleiner Perkins in 2016, Doerr still serves as the firm's chairman.
-He also serves on the boards of several companies and organizations, including Google, ONE.org, and the Obama Foundation (he was also previously part of the President's Economic Recovery Advisory Board).
+He also serves on the boards of several companies and organizations, including Alphabet, ONE.org, and the Obama Foundation (he was also previously part of the President's Economic Recovery Advisory Board).

 According to Doerr, his routine continues to involve hustling to "find, fund, and accelerate the success of outstanding entrepreneurs."
 He takes an entrepreneur-centric approach to his investments, looking for company leaders with passion and the desire to serve an unmet market need.
 He invests through Kleiner Perkins and with his own personal funds.